zwilsoncc/docs/pages/docs/continuous-integration/travis.md

 As you may have noticed, the above script for the master branch uses the `now alias` command without providing the deployment URL and the alias to use.
 This can be achieved [using a configuration file](/docs/features/configuration).
 You can read more about it in ["How Do I Deploy and Alias in a Single Command?"](/docs/other/faq#how-do-i-deploy-and-alias-in-a-single-command) on our FAQ page.

 And that's it!
-Everytime you push something new to any branch it will create a new deployment and if the branch is master it will also move the project aliases to it.
+Every time you push something new to any branch it will create a new deployment and if the branch is master it will also move the project aliases to it.

 ## Optional: Avoid building on Now (Instead build on Travis)

-In some cases you may prefer to build on Travis CI instead of directly on Now.
-If that's the case, this can be achieved modifying your `.travis.yml` and `now.json` files a little bit.
+In some cases, you may prefer to build on Travis CI instead of directly on Now.
+If that's the case, this can be achieved by modifying your `.travis.yml` and `now.json` files a little bit.

 ### Defining what to deploy